-JPACT provides feedback on 1) the refined network vision and identified priority corridors for high capacity transit investment in the 2023 RTP, 2) the engagement approach for identifying community priorities and readiness considerations, and 3) content to include in the draft report.
+MPAC provides feedback on 1) the refined network vision and identified priority corridors for high capacity transit investment in the 2023 RTP, 2) the engagement approach for identifying community priorities and readiness considerations, and 3) content to include in the draft report.

-What has changed since JPACT last considered this issue/item?
+What has changed since MPAC last considered this issue/item?

-This fall, the Joint Policy Advisory Committee on Transportation (JPACT), along with other Metro and County coordinating committees and regional stakeholders, provided feedback to refine the draft policy framework, inform the approach to developing and shape the development of the regional high capacity transit network, and provide input on implementing the engagement strategy related to these milestones.
+This fall, the Metro Policy Advisory Committee (MPAC), along with other Metro and County coordinating committees and regional stakeholders, provided feedback to refine the draft policy framework, inform the approach to developing and shape the development of the regional high capacity transit network, and provide input on implementing the engagement strategy related to these milestones.
+At that meeting, staff heard it was important to consider: balancing the regional system and focusing on connecting centers, supporting where the transit network is still being developed in addition to making improvements, and ensuring the system supports economy.

 Since then, the Project Management Team (including staff from Metro and TriMet) has worked with the Working Group (including regional partners) to apply the approach discussed and incorporate stakeholder and community feedback to reimagine a stronger backbone for the transportation system in the greater Portland region that would support compact land development and create broader travel connections and mobility options.
 Building from the existing light rail network and first FX bus line, it calls for new and stronger high quality transit connections along north-south and east-west corridors in Multnomah, Clackamas, Washington and Clark Counties.
-Those include the corridors we're already working to advance as well as others we heard regional support for: Lombard/Killingsworth, Martin Luther King Jr. Blvd., Cesar Chavez, Clackamas to Columbia, Halsey,

-Burnside, Powell, Hwy 212/Sunnyside, I-205, McLoughlin, WES/Route 76- Beaverton to Wilsonville, Hwy 26, 185th Avenue, and Hwy 99W.
+Those include the corridors we're already working to advance as well as others we heard regional support for: Lombard/Killingsworth, Martin Luther King Jr. Blvd., Cesar Chavez, Clackamas to Columbia, Halsey, Burnside, Powell, Hwy 212/Sunnyside, I-205, McLoughlin, WES/Route 76- Beaverton to Wilsonville, Hwy 26, 185th Avenue, and Hwy 99 West.
 The envisioned system will provide better alternatives to driving that encourage new ridership in support of our climate goals while prioritizing those who depend on transit or lack travel options, particularly communities of color and other historically marginalized communities.

 While all of the corridors in the vision are an important part of a broader system to meet our regional land use and transportation goals, they differ in their readiness for high capacity transit investment - not all are ready today.
-As such, the Project Management Team has done work to group the corridors by readiness into tiers to create a pipeline of investment priorities to inform the 2023 Regional Transportation Plan investment strategy - regional priority, emerging regional priority, developing, and future investment corridors.
-For some of the corridors that are ready today, we have already started work to plan for new high quality transit connections in the nearerterm.
+As such, the team has grouped the corridors by readiness into tiers to create a pipeline of investment priorities to inform the 2023 Regional Transportation Plan investment strategy - regional priority, emerging regional priority, developing, and future investment corridors.
+For some of the corridors that are ready today, we have already started work to plan for new high quality transit connections in the nearer-term.
 These first-tier corridors either have a project with an adopted locally-preferred alternative or are actively working toward one now: Southwest Corridor, Interstate Bridge, Montgomery Park Streetcar, 82nd Avenue, and Tualatin Valley Highway.
 Tier 1 corridors would support these previously-identified regional priorities for 2030 and 2045 constrained investments in the 2023 Regional Transportation Plan.
 These are not the only corridors that are ready for investment today.
 But we know that our region's history of success with and capacity for the partnerships and work required to advance corridors through the Federal Project Development process is about one corridor every three years.
 As such, the second tier identifies corridors where planning activities for high capacity transit investments could begin as soon as the next five years.
 Tier 2 corridors would be opportunities for 2045 constrained and strategic investments in the 2023 Regional Transportation Plan.